A Saint Who Levels Up Through Necromancy

 — My master has an excellent minion like me at his side, after all.

-“If I were going to quit this quick, I wouldn’t have started.”
+“If I were going to quit so quick, I wouldn’t have started.”

 The road not taken.

-Class-changing to a Priest had been a gamble he could pull off only because he trusted in the Ring of Black Darkness.
+Switching his class to Priest had been a gamble he could take only because he trusted the Ring of Black Darkness.
+Learning a Martial-line skill, though, was a plan he’d never drawn up before the regression.

-Yujin hadn’t a single gram of intention to let a usable tool slip away.
+Yujin hadn’t a single gram of intention to let a usable tool slip through his fingers.

-His ability as a Priest would rise automatically as he piled up the rank of his soul and his feats, and as for alchemy and necromancy, drawing on the experience of his past life was enough.
+His ability as a Priest would climb on its own as he stacked up his soul’s rank and his accomplishments, and as for alchemy and necromancy, the experience of his past life was enough to draw on.

 To bring out my Martial-line ability properly, I need more experience.